gregheiman/vim-config/README.md

 # Vim-Config

-My personal Vim configuration for Windows.
-Works on MacOS but you have to rename _vimrc to .vimrc and .gvimrc.
+My personal Vim configuration for Windows and MacOS.
+Before beginning make sure you have CURL installed.
+Will make installation easier.

 ## Installation for Windows